Lawnton

 Lawnton lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Lawnton's population, as of August 2025, is around 8,141.
-This figure reflects an increase of 1,046 people since the 2021 Census, which reported a population of 7,095.
-The change was inferred from ABS estimates showing an resident population of 7,934 as of June 2024 and an additional 358 validated new addresses since the Census date.
-This results in a density ratio of 875 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Lawnton's growth rate of 14.7% since the 2021 census exceeded both the SA3 area average (8.5%) and the national average, indicating it as a growth leader in the region.
-This growth was primarily driven by interstate migration, contributing approximately 54.3% of overall population gains during recent periods.
+Lawnton's population was approximately 8,206 as of November 2025.
+This figure represents a growth of 1,111 people, or 15.7%, since the 2021 Census which reported a population of 7,095.
+The increase is inferred from ABS data showing an estimated resident population of 7,934 in June 2024 and validated new addresses totalling 384 since the Census date.
+This results in a population density ratio of 882 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
+Lawnton's growth rate exceeded that of its SA3 area (8.7%) and the national average, making it a regional growth leader.
+Interstate migration contributed approximately 54.3% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, which were released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population trends predict exceptional growth for Lawnton, placing it in the top 10 percent of statistical areas nationally by 2041.
-The area is expected to increase by 4,217 persons by that year, reflecting a total increase of 49.3% over the 17-year period based on the latest population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied when utilised.
+Future population trends predict exceptional growth placing Lawnton in the top 10 percent of statistical areas nationally by 2041.
+The area is expected to increase by 4,217 persons over this period, reflecting an overall increase of 48.1%.

 Frequently Asked Questions - Population